19 Small-Town Summer Rodeos in Alberta

 If you can't make it to the Calgary Stampede this year, head to Medicine Hat instead.
-It's a big one — the Medicine Hat Stampede has been running for 130 years.
-Like the Calgary Stampede, there’s a parade, night shows (this year's performers include Blue Rodeo and The Band Perry), a midway, and of course, the usual rodeo events.
+It's a big one — the Medicine Hat Stampede has been running for 131 years.
+Like the Calgary Stampede, there’s a parade, night shows (this year's performers include Corb Lund, Tanya Tucker and Joan Jett & The Blackbeards with special guests The Guess Who), a midway, and of course, the usual rodeo events.

 Medicine Hat Exhibition and Stampede, 2055 21 Ave.
 S.E., 403-527-1234, mhstampede.com

 Price: Grandstand tickets from $15.

 This rodeo has bareback riding, barrel racing, steer wrestling, bull riding, tie-down roping, chuckwagon racing and more.
 This rodeo also hosts Running With the Bulls for the 15th year in a row.
 This is where ordinary people voluntarily choose to run away from a horde of bulls.
 This is the only event like this in Canada.

 Strathmore Civic Centre, 122 Brent Blvd.
 403-934-5811, strathmoreag.com

 Price: Adult tickets $25.

 This rodeo has been around since 1926 and was started by the area's ranchers and outfitters.
 This rodeo has seven professional events each night, including team roping, saddle bronc, bull riding and more.
 As well as that, there's a fundraising barbecue, a stick pony parade and a pancake breakfast — proceeds support the Alberta Hospital Burn Unit.